Cambridge District Scout Archives

 Bombing raids WW2

-Britain experienced sustained bombing between June 1940 and May 1941 (the Blitz) and lesser bombing until January 1944.
+Britain experienced sustained bombing from June 1940; between September 1940 and May 1941 the big cities suffered the ‘Blitz’ and lesser bombing continued until January 1944.
 Thereafter most attacks were by the unmanned V1 and V2.
 The total deaths in the ‘Blitz’ amounted to over 43,000.
 Total deaths from the different forms of air attack 1940-1945 were around 61,000.

 The majority of attacks were on London and southern England, but attacks occurred as far as Glasgow and Belfast and repeated attacks were made on port areas; London, Manchester, Liverpool, Glasgow, Hull, Plymouth, Bristol and Southampton.

 Cambridge was also bombed on at least eleven occasions and 30+ people killed.
+The worst night was in June 1940 when Vicarage Terrace was hit and 10 people died.
 All areas could be bombed in error or as planes jettisoned bombs before returning to base or landing.

 Abington remained open during the Second War with strict requirements to disperse and camouflage tents (no straight lines or white canvas to look like a military camp).
 Tents would be taken down without warning if they were insufficiently hidden.
 Camouflage paint was sold in Scout shops and instructions on making scrim nets appeared in scouting periodicals.